romeric/Fastor/README.md

 Tensor<double,2,2,5,3> B = A(all,all,seq(0,5),seq(0,3)); // B is now permanent
 auto C = B + 2; // This will behave as expected
 ~~~
 From a performance point of view, Fastor tries very hard to vectorise (read SIMD vectorisation) tensor views, but this heavily depends on the compilers ability to inline multiple recursive functions [as is the case for all expression templates].
 If a view appears on the right hand side of an assignment, but not on the left, Fastor automatically vectorises the expression.
 However if a view appears on the left hand side of an assignment, Fastor does not by default vectorise the expression.
 To enable vectorisation across all tensor views use the compiler flag `-DFASTOR_USE_VECTORISE_EXPR_ASSIGN`.
-Also for performance reasons, it is beneficial to avoid overlapping assignments, otherwise a copy will be made.
+Also for performance reasons it is beneficial to avoid overlapping assignments, otherwise a copy will be made.
 If your code does not use any overlapping assignments, then this feature can be turned off completely by issusing `-DFASTOR_NO_ALIAS`.
-At this stage it is also beneficial to consider that while compiling a complex and big expressions the inlining limit of the compiler should be increased and tested i.e. `-finline-limit=<big number>` for GCC, `-mllvm -inline-threshold=<big number>` for Clang and `-inline-forceinline` for ICC.
+At this stage it is also beneficial to consider that while compiling complex and big expressions the inlining limit of the compiler should be increased and tested i.e. `-finline-limit=<big number>` for GCC, `-mllvm -inline-threshold=<big number>` for Clang and `-inline-forceinline` for ICC.

-As an example to see how efficiently tensor views can be vectorised, consider the following 4th order finite difference example for Laplace equation
+To see how efficient tensor views can be vectorised, as an example consider the following 4th order finite difference example for Laplace equation
 ~~~c++
 Tensor<double,100,100> u, v;
 // fill u and v